-Since most open-source projects of iOS development are written in Objective-C, its relevance and usability is unquestioned.
+Since most open-source projects of iOS development are written in Objective-C, its relevance and usability are unquestioned.
 As long as we have iOS development, Objective-C is here to stay and it is highly recommended for beginners in coding.

-Both Swift and Objective-C are used for iOS development and both are very easy to learn programming language.
+Both Swift and Objective-C are used for iOS development and both are very easy to learn programming languages.
 Learning Objective-C is a double bonanza, as it is very easy and quick to pick up Swift if you know Objective-C and vice-versa.

 2. C & C++

-As a beginner to coding, if you learn C programming, you can learn other programming languages very easily.
+As a beginner at coding, if you learn C programming, you can learn other programming languages very easily.
 C programming language is considered the mother of all programming languages.
 This affects all other high-level programming languages in terms of functionality and execution.

 C is often used to program system software and is the lingua franca of Operating Systems.
 It was mainly used for the development of the UNIX operating system.
 C is the first programming language with an efficient and flexible memory management system where we can build system-level programs that can directly access system resources like memory and processors.

 It is a procedural programming language which follows the pattern of instructions in each program.